 KP’s Pick: Cincinnati

 Pittsburgh Steelers at Baltimore Ravens (-7.5)

-This one is a high spread for this rivalry, but it’s clear why – and that’s Ben Roethlisberger.
+This is a high spread for this rivalry, but it’s clear why – Ben Roethlisberger.
 The Steelers committed eight turnovers last week and clearly can’t play any worse.
 Pittsburgh will reportedly get Troy Polamalu back, which will boost the defense.
-But the key to the game is the quarterback position, as Roethlisberger has been ruled out, while Charlie Batch will get another start.
+But the key to the game is the quarterback position.
+With Roethlisberger out, Charlie Batch gets another start.
 Jonathan Dwyer will start at running back for the Steelers, and clearly he’s been the team’s best back this year.
 Antonio Brown is also likely to return, which will boost the Pittsburgh offense.
 But again, it’s back to the absence of “Big Ben”.
 The heat of this rivalry usually means that a close game is a sure bet.
 Last week, I left a Vikings pick intact even after Jay Cutler was cleared to play.
 That is a mistake that I’m still regretting.
 This week, it’s a similar situation, but the spread is much higher – and that’s why I’m going to stick with Pittsburgh.
 Time will tell as to whether this will be a “fool me twice, shame on me” result.
 The rivalry is too heated and Pittsburgh – with some weapons returning – finds a way to keep this game close.

 KP’s Pick: Pittsburgh